nisrulz/ortwin-slack-bot/readme.md

   - Say "weather", he will respond with the weather for the city (it is hard coded to Berlin, but you can pass a different one if you want to).
   - Say "hi", he will introduce himself.
   - Say "happy birthday", he will wish you.
+  - Say "faq", he will list out the links.
   - Say "lunchtime", he will react with a food emoji (sometimes, to avoid spamming the channel)

 Rest the code is self explanatory.
 Hack away 🤓